 The visible portion of the tooth is referred to as the clinical crown.
 Unfortunately, many people do not always have adequate clinical crown exposed for proper aesthetics or dental health.
 When too little clinical crown is available, a simple procedure named dental crown lengthening can be performed to improve the appearance of the mouth and to provide a better foundation for upcoming dental work.
-Dr. Gallardo and Dr. Lamas commonly perform an innovative crown lengthening procedure, bringing their patients exceptional, long-lasting results.
+Dr. Gallardo commonly performs an innovative crown lengthening procedure, bringing his patients exceptional, long-lasting results.

 What is crown lengthening?

 Crown lengthening is a procedure designed to expose more of the natural tooth structure for patients with excessive gum tissue.
 The technique is often used to improve the look of one or more teeth, or to better secure an upcoming filling, cap, or dental crown.
 Crown lengthening provides permanent results, and is safe for the surrounding teeth and gums.